 Chapter-5: Hyperledger Fabric Vs Sawtooth Vs Composer: All Comparisons

 Hyperledger Fabric Vs Composer

 Well, first of all, Hyperledger fabric vs Composer is a totally different aspect.
 In reality, both of these projects are very much different from one another.
-One of the significant differences of Hyperledger fabric vs Composer is that Fabric is a framework and Hyperledger Composer is a tool.
+One of the significant differences between Hyperledger fabric vs Composer is that Fabric is a framework, and Hyperledger Composer is a tool.

 Another difference between Hyperledger fabric vs Composer is that it uses the feature of Fabric to create the new platform.
 But Fabric does not use Composer for any customization.

-In short, for the sake of Hyperledger composer vs Fabric, I’ll have to say they are both completely different things and doesn’t have any common ground for comparison.
+In short, for the sake of Hyperledger composer vs Fabric, I’ll have to say they are both completely different things and don’t have any common ground for comparison.